 Emma Miranda Moore tells stories using film and photography.
-After many successful years in fashion photography, her narrative centred approach to stills has naturally led to her making moving image.
+After many successful years in fashion photography, her narrative centred approach to stills led to her creating moving image.

 Originally fine art trained, all her work pulls the viewer into a specific time and place while conveying the emotion of the moment.
 A recurring theme in her work is the contrast between urban reality and dreams or a sense of longing for elsewhere.
 The characters she creates whether in her fashion, film or portrait work are strong, flawed and real.
-She works with actors and dancers as well as models to communicate her vision.
+She works with actors, dancers and sports people as well as models to communicate her vision.